 Western Rare Earths

-Critical Materials for Renewable Energy, Green Tech, Electric Vehicles, National Security, and a carbon Reduced Future while on-shoring jobs in an NMTC + Opportunity Zone
+Critical Minerals for Renewable Energy, Green Tech, Electric Vehicles, National Security, and a Carbon-Reduced Future While On-Shoring Jobs in an NMTC + Opportunity Zone

 03/01/2021 – Proactive – American Rare Earths soon to start drilling at La Paz as new sampling results impress

 10/09/2020 – Proactive – Western Rare Earths feels they are in the right place, right time with La Paz Project in Arizona.

 10/8/2020 – Proactive – American Rare Earths ‘uniquely positioned’ to service domestic US market.

 Western Rare Earths (WRE), the wholly-owned subsidiary of Australian traded American Rare Earths Limited (ASX:ARR), is an exploration company established to acquire and develop the advanced La Paz Rare Earths Project in Arizona and the Laramie Rare Earths Project in Wyoming.
 Additional Critical Minerals opportunities may be added to the platform.